Bhagavanrajana/Professional_Profile_WebPage/README.md

 Introduction:
 Welcome to My Profile Repository!
-This project aims to Provide the Digiatal Profile of Your skills and achievements.
-It is designed to showcase yourself in professional way.
+This project aims to provide the digital profile of Your skills and achievements.
+It is designed to showcase yourself professionally.

 Features
 Feature 1: Digital Professional Profile